rberenguel/pinta/README.md

 # Pinta

-Outline editor, written by Gemini with my constant change of requests.
+Outline editor, written by Gemini with my constant changing requests.

-Why?
-Reasons.
+Why? _Reasons_.

+---

+Press `h` to get help (on how to use this, I'm a doctor but I'm not your doctor or that kind of doctor).

+---

 TODO:

-- [ ] refactor the big JS file
+- [x] refactor the big JS file
-- [ ] Save/export to static HTML
+- [x] Save/export to static HTML
 - [ ] Better UX of shape selection
+- [ ] Better README